-Planning permission will be granted for waste management facilities that would provide for the recovery of waste, provided that:
+Planning permission will be granted for waste management facilities that would provide for energy or value recovery from waste, provided that:

-- i) pre-sorting is carried out; - ii) value recovery from by-products of the process is maximised; - iii) energy recovery is maximised; and - iv) any residue of the process can be satisfactorily managed and disposed.
+ii) value recovery from by-products of the process is maximised;

+iii) energy recovery is maximised, where possible utilising combined heat and power (CHP); and iv) any residue of the process can be satisfactorily managed and /or made use of.

+Planning permission will be granted for waste management facilities making use of new or emerging technologies where this will lead to the more efficient and sustainable management, through recovery, of waste.